 Feeding Fundamentals, LLC provides a variety of continuing education resources for the professional (nurses, speech/language pathologists, physical and occupational therapists, lactation consultants, physicians, and other professionals supporting infants and families who are working on establishing and maintaining enjoyable mealtimes.)
 SOFFITM: Supporting Oral Feeding in Fragile Infants 2-day training is now offered both in live locations as well as via a series of webinars.
 Additional webinars are available to learn about the parent education program, “Home with SOFFITM”, which is offered for a licensing fee to hospital and inpatient settings who have at least one professional trained in the use of the SOFFITM Algorithm and/or the 2-day SOFFITM training.
 Upcoming continuing education offerings will include a certification in the use of the SOFFITM Algorithm.
 We are also planning on offering the SOFFITM training as an online course for professionals who are not able to attend a live presentation, in response to requests from around the world.
-To date, the training has been conducted in many countries, including Australia, New Zealand, the United Kingdom, Poland, France, Portugal, the Republic of Ireland, and Singapore.
-We will be adding Chile and India to this list in 2019.
+To date, the training has been conducted in many countries, including Australia, New Zealand, the United Kingdom, Poland, France, Portugal, the Republic of Ireland, Singapore, Chile and India.
 In 2014, the first international SOFFITM Training Center was opened in Brest, France.

 What is SOFFITM ?